Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Abstract

 \section{Abstract}

 Plausible findings about futures are inherently difficult to obtain as they require critical, well-informed speculations backed with data.
-HCI addresses this challenge with user studies where futuristic prototypes and other props concretise possible futures for participants.
-By observing participants' actions, researchers can ``time-travel'' to the future and see it alive, in action.
-However, a single study may yield particularised findings, inherent to study’s intricacies, and lack wider plausibility.
-We suggest that \emph{triangulation of possible futures} helps researchers disentangle particularities from findings that have wider plausibility.
-We explored this approach by arranging two studies on different futures of AI-augmented knowledge work.
-Some findings emerged in both studies while others were particular to only one or the other.
-This enabled us both to cross-validate their plausibility and gain deeper insights.
-We discuss how triangulation of possible futures makes HCI studies more future-proof and provides means to more critically anticipate possible futures.
+HCI scholars tackle this challenge via user studies wherein futuristic prototypes and other props concretise possible futures for participants.
+By observing participants' actions, researchers then can `time travel' to see that future as reality, in action.
+However, such studies may yield particularised findings, inherent to study’s intricacies, and lack broader plausibility.
+This paper suggests that \emph{triangulation of possible futures} may help researchers disentangle particularities from more generalisable findings.
+We explored this approach by conducting a study on two alternative futures of AI-augmented knowledge work.
+Some findings emerged in both futures while others were particular to only one or the other.
+This approach enabled cross-checking of plausibility and simultaneously afforded deeper insight.
+The paper discusses how triangulating possible futures renders HCI studies more future-proof and provides means for reflective anticipation of possible futures.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~HCI theory, concepts and models}

 \keywords{Triangulation, Possible futures, Methodology}